Andri Baldursson

-Andri Fannar Baldursson (born 10 January 2002) is an Icelandic professional footballer who plays as a midfielder for Eredivisie club NEC, on loan from the Serie A club Bologna.
+Andri Fannar Baldursson (born 10 January 2002) is an Icelandic professional footballer who plays as a midfielder for Turkish club Kasımpaşa.

 Club career

 Andri started his career with local club Breiðablik in Kópavogur before going on loan to Bologna in January 2019.
 He impressed and was bought by Bologna in August 2019.
 Andri made his debut in Serie A on 22 February 2020, coming on as a 59th-minute substitute for Andreas Skov Olsen in a 1–1 draw against Udinese, becoming the fifth Icelander to ever play in Serie A. In 2020 Andri was the youngest Icelandic player to play in the top five leagues in Europe.

-On 23 August 2021, Danish Superliga club Copenhagen confirmed that Baldursson had joined the club on a season-long loan deal with an option to buy.
-After a season of limited playing time due to injuries - only eight appearances - Baldursson returned to Bologna at the end of the season.
+On 23 August 2021, Danish Superliga club Copenhagen confirmed that Andri had joined the club on a season-long loan deal with an option to buy.
+After a season of limited playing time due to injuries - only eight appearances - he returned to Bologna at the end of the season.

 On 6 July 2022, Andri joined NEC in the Netherlands on a season-long loan with an option to buy.

+On 10 August 2023, Andri moved on a new loan to IF Elfsborg in Sweden.

+On 30 July 2025, Andri transferred to Kasımpaşa in Turkey.